 Since leaving Goldman, Liz joined the board of directors of The Bank of NY Mellon Corporation and Russell Reynolds Associates.
-She also serves as a trustee of MASS MoCA and a director of Every Mother Counts.
+She also serves as a director of Every Mother Counts.
 Liz earned an MBA from Columbia University’s Executive MBA Program in 1998.

 In addition to her service on the Williams Board of Trustees, Liz is a member of the presidential search committee, an associate agent for her class, and served on her class’s 25th Reunion Fund committee.